Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 \section{Methodology}

 The design of DADG is based on our assumption that there exists a domain-invariant feature representation, which contains the common information for both the ``seen'' and ``unseen'' domains.
-It should satisfy the following properties: (i) The feature representation should be invariant in terms of data distributions (i.e., domains).
-Since ML/DL models are designed to transfer the knowledge from seen domains to unseen domains, they could fail if the distributions differ a lot. (ii) It should keep the variance between different objects (i.e., classes).
-This helps the model to capture the unique information of different objects (i.e., classes) and to make precise decisions (i.e., classifications).
+It should satisfy the following properties: (i) The feature representation should be invariant in terms of data distributions (domains).
+Since ML/DL models are designed to transfer the knowledge from seen domains to unseen domains, they could fail if the distributions differ a lot. (ii) It should keep the variance between different objects (classes).
+This helps the model to capture the unique information of different objects and to make precise decisions.
 We use two key components in DADG to address the above two properties: discriminative adversarial learning (DAL) and meta-learning based cross domain validation (Meta-CDV).
-DAL aims to learn a domain-invariant feature representation where different data distributions (i.e., domains) are indistinguishable.
+DAL aims to learn a domain-invariant feature representation where different data distributions are indistinguishable.
 Therefore, the domain variance will be minimized.
 Meta-CDV brings the learnt features to supervised learning by training a classifier in a meta-learning manner.
 It evaluates the validation performance of previous unseen domains within each training iteration.

-To better understand our idea, we take a look at the Figure \ref{3dupdate}.
-The goal of our DADG is to find the optimized feature representation point, which satisfies the above two properties. $A$, $B$ and $C$ present the different domains.
-DAL and Meta-CDV address DG in two aspects: (i) A domain-invariant feature representation is learnt by making different distributions indistinguishable.
-As shown by the orange lines, the dash lines are the potential gradient decent direction when tackling feature learning on different domains $\nabla D_A$ and $\nabla D_B$, where the solid line is the actual ``learnt'' direction. (ii) A robust classifier is trained by evaluating the performance of cross domains on the learnt feature representation, where the cross domains are the ``unseen'' domains in each iteration.
-As shown by the blue lines, the dash lines indicate the potential gradient decent direction when solving certain tasks $\nabla T_A$ and $\nabla T_B$, and the solid line denotes the ``learnt'' direction and further with a cross domain validation ($\nabla T_C$) optimization.
+We introduce Figure \ref{3dupdate} to better illustrate our DADG in high level.
+The goal of DADG is to find the optimized feature representation point, which satisfies the two properties. $A$, $B$ and $C$ present the different domains.
+DAL and Meta-CDV address DG in two aspects: (i) As shown by the orange lines, the dash lines are the gradient directions when tackling feature learning on different domains $\nabla D_A$ and $\nabla D_B$, respectively.
+While the solid line is the actual gradient direction guided by DAL and finally reaches a representation point indistinguishable from given domains. (ii) As shown by the blue lines, the dash lines indicate the gradient directions when solving certain tasks $\nabla T_A$ and $\nabla T_B$, respectively.
+While the solid line denotes the actual gradient direction led by classification task on two domains and further optimized by cross domain validation ($\nabla T_C$).
+The model finally learns a domain-invariant feature representation point that satisfies the two properties.

 In the rest of this section, we denote the input data space as $x \in X$, the class label space as $y \in Y$ and the domain label (i.e., belonging to which distribution) space as $y^d \in Y^d$.
 The source domains are described as $D_i \in S$, and the target domains as $T$.
 Also, please note that in the rest of this section, the superscript of each parameter indicates different updating stages within one iteration, denoted as $m$, while the subscript indicates different iterations, denoted as $n$.
 We introduce our two main components in the remaining sections: DAL in \ref{DAL} and Meta-CDV in \ref{Meta-CDV}.
 Finally we summarize the two components together in \ref{approachsummary}.